Half the World Away

 "Half the World Away" is a song by English rock band Oasis.
 It is well known as the theme tune to the popular BBC sitcom The Royle Family.

 The song was written by Oasis' lead guitarist Noel Gallagher, who also provides lead vocals.
-The song is an acoustic tune with accompanying keyboards, and the lyrics – much like "Rock 'n' Roll Star" – expresses a desire to leave a stagnant life in a boring city.
+The song is an acoustic tune with accompanying keyboards, and the lyrics – much like "Rock 'n' Roll Star" – express a desire to leave a stagnant life in a boring city.
 The song is primarily in C major.

 Recorded at The Congress House Studio, Austin, Texas, in October 1994, "Half the World Away" was first released as a B-side to "Whatever" on 18 December 1994, reaching number 3 in the UK charts.

-In 1998 the song was included in The Masterplan, a collection of Oasis' best B-sides.
+In 1998 the song was included on The Masterplan, a collection of Oasis' best B-sides.
 The collection was a success, peaking at number 2 in the UK charts.
 The track is also included on Oasis' compilation album Stop the Clocks, which also reached number 2.
 The song reached number 56 in the UK charts in 2015 following the release of Aurora's cover version, marking their first top 100 song since the release of "Falling Down" in 2009.

 During a Q & A session at Salford Lads' Club in October 2019, Gallagher revealed that the song was the favourite of the B-sides he had made.